quintagroup/quintagroup.seoptimizer/docs/README.txt

       * META Disposition tag

-    For Title, description keywords amd comment you have statistics (total/stop/used words, field length counter).
+    For Title, description keywords and comment you have statistics (total/stop/used words, field length counter).

   Usage